braedynl/DasCrazy/README.md

 > How did you connect to the Twitch chat from Python?

 [Twitch has an API, documentation can be found here](https://dev.twitch.tv/docs/).
-They offer an IRC interface to the Twitch chat, [more info can be found here](https://dev.twitch.tv/docs/irc/guide) (completely free!).
+They offer an IRC interface to the Twitch chat, [more info can be found here](https://dev.twitch.tv/docs/irc/guide) (completely free, requires a Twitch account).

 > Your code references a `keys.py` script, but I don't see that anywhere?